-When you get a series of photos taken by an HDR camera, you would like to know how to make an HDR photo with an HDR Pro of Photoshop.
+When you get a series of photos taken by an HDR camera, how to make an HDR photo with an HDR Pro of Photoshop?
 HDR Pro is available for Photoshop 5 and above versions, which provides the basic HDR combination technology.
 When you need to get some stunning effects, there are limited features.
 Just learn the detailed procedure to use HDR Pro of Photoshop to merge tonal values from multiple exposures of the same scene.
 Moreover, you can also find the best alternative to get beautiful HDR photos.

-Just make sure the series of photos are in the same folder before you merge to HDR Pro of Photoshop, and then you can easily upload all the files to Photoshop with ease.
-After that, you can follow the steps to find the Merge to HDR Pro option as the following steps.
+Just make sure the series of photos are in the same folder before you merge to HDR Pro of Photoshop, and then you can easily upload all the files to Photoshop.
+After that, you can follow the steps to make HDR photos with the Merge to HDR Pro option in Photoshop.

 It takes a few seconds or minutes to process an HDR photograph.
 But it is just the beginning of the HDR procedure.
 You have to combine the best parts of different exposures to merge everything into an HDR with HDR Pro.